How to Make a Gluten-Free Sourdough Starter From Scratch

 12. Discard any remaining original starter mixture.
 Or you can find fun ways to use sourdough starter discard here.

-13. Repeat steps 9 through 12 every 24 hours until you reach 7 days.
+13. Repeat steps 9 through 12 every 24 hours for 7 days.
 At this point, it should be bubbly.

 14. (The Night Before Baking) Feed your starter 8 hours before you plan to make bread dough.

-15. To keep your starter active and to make starter suitable for baking, use the following ratios for feeding: 10% starter, 50% flour, 40% water. (example: you need 200 grams of starter for a recipe, so you want to make 250 grams of starter, so you have some left to feed.
-You will mix 25 grams of starter, 125 grams of flour, and 100 grams water)
+15. To keep your starter active and make it suitable for baking, use the following feeding ratios: 10% starter, 50% flour, 40% water. (example: you need 200 grams of starter for a recipe, so you want to make 250 grams of starter, so you have some left to feed.
+You will mix 25 grams of starter, 125 grams of flour, and 100 grams of water)

 16. Click Here for my gluten-free sourdough bread recipe.